danielscholl-osdu/legal/docs/tutorial/ComplianceService.md

 ```
 </details>

+The above shows an example message sent to subscribers.
+It shows you receive an array of items.
+Each item has the LegalTag name that has changed and whether it has changed to be compliant or incompliant.

+If it has become incompliant, you must make sure associated data is no longer allowed to be consumed.

+If it is marked compliant, data that was not allowed for consumption can now be consumed through your services.

 ## The LegalTag About to Expire notification<a name="The-LegalTag-AboutToExpire-notification"></a>
 After subscribing to the topic, you will receive notifications daily.
 These notifications will list all LegalTags that will expire soon.